af1tang/PyTorch-Demos/README.md

 # PyTorch-Demos
-GANs, RNNs, dilated CNNs, simple word models... and much more!
+GANs, RNNs, dilated CNNs, custom backpropagation ... and more!